Skip to content

-When constructing data, a straightforward way to think is: first define the target data structure Target, compare it with the existing data source structure Source, and find the shortest path of changes.
+When we construct data, a straightforward way of thinking is to first define the target data structure, compare it with the current data source structure, and find the shortest path of change.

 More detailed content will be introduced in "ERD Driven Development".